voodoocreation/react-test-wrapper/docs/react-testing-library/HookWrapper.md

 `HookWrapper`
 =============

-This abstract class has a `wrapper` property defined which wraps the component in a Redux `Provider`, passing in the return value from the `createStore` method.
+This abstract class uses your application's configured `Wrapper` to ensure hooks can be mounted with the same context without additional complexity.

 To use this class, you have to extend it and set the `wrapper` property to an instance of your application's pre-configured `Wrapper` class.
 This is to keep things scalable and able to support any type of `Wrapper`